 Mini-MBA: Data-Driven Management Curriculum

-Starting with the historical milestones that made today’s data abundance possible, we will appreciate how businesses and decision making have evolved with technological progress.
+Starting with the historical milestones that made today’s data abundance possible, we will appreciate how businesses and decision-making have evolved with technological progress.
 We will be reminded that every invention started with a need, including data-driven innovation.
 We will look at data through various lenses.
-We will define attributes that are relevant when dealing with large amounts of data and the unique challenges they impose.
-We will set the stage to understand the challenges and opportunities resulting from abounding data available to businesses.
+We will define relevant attributes when dealing with large amounts of data and the unique challenges they impose.
+We will set the stage to understand the challenges and opportunities from the abundance of data available to businesses.

 Key Takeaways:

-• Technology advancement is responsible for current data abundance
+• Technology advancement is responsible for the current data abundance

 • Working with large amounts of data requires new thought leadership, mindsets, and tools